Ivy-Apps/ivy-wallet/docs/guidelines/Data-Modeling.md

 To learn more about Explicit types you can check [the Arrow Exact GitHub repo](https://github.com/arrow-kt/arrow-exact).

 > Not all types can be exact.
-For example, we make an exception for DTOs, entities, and UI layer types where we need primitives.
+For example, we make an exception for DTOs and entities where we need primitives.
-> However, everything in your domain layer where the business logic is must be exact and explicit.
+> However, we still use ADTs and everything in the domain layer where the business logic is must be exact and explicit.